Famous drivers - Steve McQueen

 The movie career started first but racing followed soon

-In 1959 McQueen purchased his first proper race car – Lotus 11 which he raced extensively and achieve podium finishes in SCCA championship.
-During the sixties, he participated in lot of races with different cars such as Austin Healey or Porsche 365 Carrera.
-In a same time, he entered some motorcycle events with his Triumph bike.
+In 1959 McQueen purchased his first proper race car – Lotus 11, which he raced extensively and achieve podium finishes in SCCA championship.
+During the sixties, he participated in lot of races with different cars such as Austin Healey Sebring Sprite or Porsche 356 Carrera.
+In the same time, he entered some motorcycle events with his Triumph bike.

 Success on screen was bigger than on the race track